IMAP vs POP3 vs SMTP - The Ultimate Comparison

 • Email folders can become corrupted, potentially resulting in the loss of the entire mailbox.

-• IMAP is used to retrieve messages, and SMTP is for sending data.
+• IMAP is used to retrieve messages.
+SMTP is used to send them.

-• IMAP works between the server and client for communication, and SMTP works between servers to transfer information.
+• IMAP works between server and client for retrieval.
+SMTP works between servers to transfer information.

-• IMAP allows users to organize emails onto the server, while SMTP allows organizing emails on client storage.
+• IMAP lets users organize emails on the server, while SMTP focuses purely on transport.

-• SMTP is a push protocol, while POP3 is known as a pop protocol.
+• SMTP is a push protocol.
+POP3 is a pull protocol.

-• SMTP sends the email from the sender's device to the receiver's mailbox, and POP3 retrieves and organizes emails from the receiver's mail server to the receiver's computer.
+• SMTP sends email from the sender's device to the receiver's mailbox.
+POP3 retrieves and organizes email from the receiver's mail server to the receiver's computer.

-• SMTP functions between the sender's and receiver's mail servers, and POP3 functions between the receiver and the receiver's mail server.
+• SMTP operates between the sender's and receiver's mail servers.
+POP3 operates between the receiver and the receiver's mail server.

-• POP3 downloads all the emails simultaneously, while IMAP shows you the message header before downloading the email.
+• POP3 downloads all emails at once.
+IMAP shows the message header before downloading the full email.

 • POP3 downloads an email from the server and then deletes it.
-IMAP stores the email on the server and syncs it across several devices to access over multiple channels.
+IMAP stores the email on the server and syncs it across devices.

-• POP3 does not allow you to organize emails in the mail server mailbox, while IMAP allows you to organize the server mailbox.
+• POP3 does not let you organize emails in the server mailbox.
+IMAP supports server-side folder organization.

-• IMAP keeps several copies of an email to make retrieval easier.
+• IMAP keeps multiple copies of an email to make retrieval easier across devices.

 Conclusion